 The fellowship is hosted by the University of Westminster.

-This fellowship is funded by the UK Foreign & Commonwealth Office.
+This fellowship is funded by the UK Foreign, Commonwealth and Development Office.

-This programme will bring together 12 leading media and information practitioners and regulators from 11 countries.
-The course is designed to promote vigorous exchange of ideas and experience, and constructive learning, between participants and course leaders, with both seminars and speaker talks, off-site visits and fieldwork.
-Fellows will be challenged to discuss evidence-based context for key policy debates, understand international positions (including appreciation of UK approaches), supply practical experience, and encourage dialogue on key issues.
+This programme will bring together 12 leading media and information practitioners and regulators from 9 countries.
+The course is designed to promote a lively exchange of ideas and experience, and constructive learning between participants and course leaders.
+It includes both seminars and speaker talks, off-site visits and fieldwork.
+Fellows will be challenged to debate key policy issues, understanding international and UK positions, and participate in discussions on the ethics of reporting.

-The curriculum focuses on the ways in which the media are held responsible, and the wider context within which political institutions operate.
+The curriculum focuses on the ways in which the media are held to account, and the wider context within which political institutions operate.
 The ethics of reporting are at the heart of all debates.